Jiminy Glick

-Jiminy Glick is a fictional character portrayed by Martin Short in the TV series Primetime Glick (2001–2003), the subsequent 2004 film Jiminy Glick in Lalawood, and Short's Broadway show Martin Short: Fame Becomes Me.
+Jiminy Glick is a fictional character created and portrayed by Martin Short in the TV series Primetime Glick (2001–2003), the subsequent 2004 film Jiminy Glick in Lalawood, and Short's Broadway show Martin Short: Fame Becomes Me.
 He began as a recurring character on The Martin Short Show.
-When that show was canceled, he was spun off into his own series, Primetime Glick, which ran for three seasons.

-Character origin

-When Short hosted Saturday Night Live in the 1996 season, he played a character named Pinky Nye who seems to have been a proto-Glick: similar physique, voice, and attention span, and forever forgetting to take "ginko bilobo" (as both Nye and Glick pronounce it).
-Some people say Short's character Jiminy Glick was based on Skip E. Lowe, a lesser-known host of the public-access show Skip E. Lowe Looks at Hollywood.
-He also shares some characteristics with celebrity journalists such as Sam Rubin and George Pennachio.
+Short has cited Skip E. Lowe as the inspiration for Jiminy Glick.

 Fictional biography

-Born Malcolm Glickman on March 12, 1948, in Akron, Ohio (though he has claimed to have been born in Omaha, Nebraska and Baton Rouge, Louisiana), Jiminy Glick was the middle child of 10 children of Omar and Isabella Glickman.
+Born Malcolm Glickman on March 12, 1948, in Akron, Ohio (though he has claimed to have been born in Omaha, Nebraska and Baton Rouge, Louisiana), Jiminy Glick was "the middle child of 10 children" of Omar and Isabella Glickman.
 Glick, who describes himself as a Tibetan-American, was often a loner and was regularly made fun of for his obesity at an early age.
 He was also very sickly until he was 13, when doctors discovered that he had a small Tonka truck stuck in his duodenum.
-As a child, while riding his bike and listening to the song "Michael Row the Boat Ashore", he lost his virginity when he fell on the "boy bar."
+As a child, while riding his bike and listening to the song "Michael Row the Boat Ashore", he lost his virginity when he fell on the "boy bar".
 He has said he never liked the name Malcolm and was given the nickname "Jiminy" as crickets laid eggs in his anus.
-But Glick also told Larry David that Jiminy is his real name, given to him because his parents "were from the Baháʼí Faith."
+But Glick also told Larry David that Jiminy is his real name, given to him because his parents "were from the Baháʼí Faith".
 In an interview with Ben Stiller, he asserted that he and his wife were Buddhists.

 After graduating from Gale Gordon High School, and continuing on to DeVry Institute of Technology and the University of Wisconsin, his life changed forever when the play Forty Carats, starring Lana Turner, came to town.
 He was asked to join the show and traveled to Tulsa, Oklahoma, where he played "Onlooker Number Two", which he said was "like a dream!"
 After his short stage acting career and a performance as the leper in the film Papillon, Glick became Charles Bronson's personal assistant for five years during the 1970s.
-He had planned on working for Robert Vaughn, but according to Glick, he "didn't pay."
+He had planned on working for Robert Vaughn, but according to Glick, he "didn't pay".